 It is very important that anything fixed in the vertical direction is done so using flexible joints (ie slots) to allow for future log movement (ie- shelving, electrical conduit, cabinets, etc.), and allowing at least 50mm of expansion or contraction gap.Adjustments: Once built, log cabins will take approximately 2/3 weeks to "settle down", where the height of the building will reduce by at least 25mm.
 Inevitably this could cause some of the doors/windows to bind slightly, this is easily rectified by using the adjustable hinges to re-align the door/casement.
 We are not responsible for these adjustments.

 Sometimes the frames may need re-squaring as well, again this is easily done by unscrewing the 2 internal side architraves, re-squaring the frame (equalling out all of the clearance gaps around the casement/door), temporarily wedge in place, then measure the gaps between the frame and the logs at either side of the frame, cut some packers just slightly less than the gaps (you do not want to wedge it so tightly that the logs are unable to move up and down) and screw or tack the packers into place.
 Finally remove the temporary wedges and replace the side architraves.

-Further helpful hints and advice can be found at http://www.hortonsgroup.com/faqs
+Further helpful hints and advice can be found within the resources section at the bottom of this page and also at http://www.hortonsgroup.com/faqs